What are Sedimentary Rocks?

 In the final stage of the process minerals in the water surrounding the mass precipitate and begin cementing the layers into rock.
 Precipitation is a process whereby dissolved minerals crystallise as they come out of water.
 An example could be a salt water solution.
 Once the water evaporates just the crystallised salt is left.

 The sediment often includes living organisms which become trapped in the layers.
 For this reason sedimentary rocks often contain fossils.
-The layers which are correctly known as strata can be very distinctive.
-The lowest layers are the oldest.
+The layers which are correctly known as beds or strata tend to be very distinctive.
+The layers at the bottom will always be the oldest.

-Some of the most common types of sedimentary rock include sandstone which is made up of minute grains of sand, mudstone which forms from clay particles that have been compressed together and limestone which consists mainly of fragments of shell and skeleton from dead marine organisms.
+Some of the most common types of sedimentary rock include sandstone which is made up of minute grains of sand, mudstone which is made up of muds and clays and limestone which consists mainly of fragments of shell and skeleton from dead marine organisms.
 Chalk is a white type of limestone.

 The oldest sedimentary rocks in Greenland which are 3.8 billion years old are known to have formed from sediment which precipitated from sea water.